Owners/Operators: Christer Karjalainen and Sasa Opacic

 Special thanks: Elmo Karjalainen

-I met Christer online after he ran across my rendition of the Frank Zappa song “Joe’s Garage”, which took me about a month to record.
-He then most generously offered to re-mix it, if I would send him the individual tracks.
-A professional studio engineer wants to remix my song?
-I jumped at the chance, and had the tracks to him in 15 minutes.
+A professional Studio Engineer wants to remix my song?
+I jumped at the chance, and had those files to him in 15 minutes.
 He then got his re-mix over to Sasa Opacic at SLY Studio for mastering.
-I nearly shit when I heard the results, and you can check out the completed song in the “Music” and “Videos” sections.
-These two guys are absolute studio masters!
+I nearly shit when I heard the results, you can check it out here:

-While I was there, he mixed (and again, Sasa mastered) my original song, “Medians Conspire”.
-Christer’s son Elmo also graciously offered to play lead guitar on the track.
-He’s an unbelievably fantastic musician, yet so humble.
-You can check out the completed song in the “Music” and “Videos” sections.
-I’m very proud of that track and think it’s the best thing I’ve ever written and recorded, no small thanks to Christer, Sasa, and Elmo.
+While I was there, he mixed (and again, Sasa mastered) my original, “Medians Conspire”.
+Christer’s son Elmo also graciously offered to play lead guitar on the track, who’s a very humble guy despite being an unbelievably talented musician.
+I’m very proud of that song and think it’s the best thing I’ve ever written and recorded, no small thanks to Christer, Sasa, and Elmo!

 Christer mixing the drum tracks for “Medians Conspire”:

 Sasa mastering the completed mix of “Medians Conspire”: